deconst/integrated/README.md

 ### Prerequisites

  * Install a recent version of [Docker](https://docs.docker.com/installation/#installation) for your platform.

+If you are on MacOS, stop here and go to [Getting Started](#getting-started).

+If you are on Windows or Linux, continue:

  * Install [docker-compose](https://docs.docker.com/compose/install/).
 In addition to the `curl` command they list, you can also install it from [homebrew](http://brew.sh/) or [pip](https://pypi.python.org/pypi/docker-compose/1.3.0rc1).

 Make sure that docker-machine is create and running first.